 Thus, the question of how long cannabis stays in your system boils down to whether you are being tested for the presence of THC itself or its metabolites.
-The psychoactive THC compound is only present for 12 to 24 hours in one-time users, and 7-14 days in chronic users.
-On the other hand, THC metabolites are detectable for months after use in frequent users.
+The psychoactive THC compound is only present for 12 to 24 hours in one-time users and 7-14 days in chronic users.
+On the other hand, THC metabolites are detectable for months after use for frequent users.

 If You Can't Get Legitimately Clean in Time—You Can Still Beat The Drug Test

 Your ability to beat a drug test will depend on your personal usage history, how long you’ve abstained, and which type of test is being administered.
 If you’re like 95% of people, you were just notified of your random urine test and you’re freaking out that you won’t pass it.
 It’s not a great situation, but there are things you can do to pass your test.

 Remember, if you’re looking for a quick fix, it’s too late to get clean – your only option is to attempt to ‘beat’ the test.
 Generally speaking, you have three options for a quick fix; dilution, adulteration, and substitution.

 How to Get Weed Out of Your System